LiftOffLLC/liftoff-jumpstarter-api/README.md

 	/methods --> server methods; to decorate server.
 	/models --> database model
 	/plugins --> HAPI plugins
+	/policies --> policies
 	/schedulers --> schedulers files; comes handy when deploying on heroku scheduler.
 	/workers --> worker files; dot notation is used to bucket the worker /config --> configuration file;
+/database
   /migrations --> migrations files
-/modules --> common reusable modules
-/public --> all the files needed for public view /seeds/master --> seed data; can be extended per env; but needs to be changed in config file
+  /seeds/master --> seed data; can be extended per env; but needs to be changed in config file /modules --> common reusable modules
+/public --> all the files needed for public view
 ```

 ## Understanding APIs